ESCSS-labs/.github/profile/README.md

   - Learn more about the licenses [here](https://github.com/ESCSS-labs/ESCSS-SCSS?tab=License-1-ov-file).

 ## What's different about both licenses?
 The key distinction lies in whether **your project remains open-source or is kept private**.
-Both licenses offer **the same features—no additional commercial components**, now and in the future.
+Both licenses offer **the same features—no additional commercial components, now and in the future**.

 I selected the "Open Core" business model because I think this approach enhances the software ecosystem while allowing me to earn income from my work.